 Recently added to the mix is a button design created for the company’s line of dairy- free cheese alternative, Teese Vegan Cheese.
 “We’ve been using this neat saying “100% Vegan Teese” on lots of marketing things recently and it’s a fun little design that works well on a button,” Reed comments.

 Chicago Vegan Foods products are available all over the world, and where you find their products you’ll surely find buttons.
 “You will know us by the trail of buttons,” jokes Reed.
 “We do a bunch of events over the course of the year and we always keep lots of buttons out for people to grab.
 They’re a great way to give people one more thing to take away about our brands and (hopefully) wear it around afterwards.”
 A free button and yummy marshmallows?
 Yes, please!
-Look for a grill as seen on Barbeque Smoked and with a separate rack for keeping the coals elevated above the floor.

 For more inspiration, find out how another Chicago food fave, Hot Doug’s, uses buttons to promote his brand.